jcontratto/Unit-4-Game/README.md

 Before You Begin

-Create a new GitHub repo called Word Guess Game or Psychic-Game, in accordance with the assignment you choose to complete.
-Then, clone it to your computer.
+Create a new GitHub repo called unit-4-game, then clone it to your computer.
-Inside your local git repository, create an index.html.
+Inside the unit-4-game folder, create an index.html file.

-While still in your local git repo, create a directory called assets. cd your way into the assets folder, then make three additional folders: javascript, css and images.
+Still inside the unit-4-game directory, make a folder called assets.

+Inside the assets directory, make three additional folders: javascript, css and images.

 In the javascript folder, make a file called game.js.
-Use the src attribute of the script tag to link to this file, rather than embedding the code directly in your HTML document.
 In the css folder, make a file called style.css.
-Also in the css folder, make a file called reset.css.
-Paste into it the code from the Meyerweb reset stylesheet.
-If you opt to use Bootstrap instead of writing your own CSS, skip this step, and simply include a link to Bootstrap via CDN.
+In the css folder, make a file called reset.css.
+Paste into it the code found from the Meyerweb Reset.
-In the images folder, save whatever images you plan on using.
+In the images folder, save any of the images you plan on using.

-├── assets
-|  ├── css
-|  |  └── style.css
-|  ├── images
-|  └── javascript
-|     └── game.js
-└── index.html
+Set up your repository to deploy to Github Pages.
 Push the above changes to GitHub.
-Choose whichever game you'd like to build.
-Making the Psychic game will prove less challenging than coding Word Guess.
-However, as the challenge of the Word Guess exercise provides a more comprehensive review of this week's material, we suggest attempting that assignment first.
-Note: There's no shame if you'd prefer submitting Psychic—it's still a proper challenge.
-Push your selected game to Github Pages.
+Choose whichever game you want to make from the choices below.
+The CrystalsCollector game is the recommended option, but if you are looking for an extra hard challenge then take a stab at the Star Wars exercise.
+(Note: Only choose the Star Wars Exercise if you are feeling very comfortable with the material covered in class.
+The Crystal Collector activity is plenty challenging enough!).

-Option One: Psychic Game (Basic)
+Option One: CrystalsCollector Game (Recommended)

 Watch the demo.
-You're going to make a game just like the one in the video.
-Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
-Put the following text on your page:
-Guess what letter I'm thinking of
-Wins: (# of times the user has guessed the letter correctly)
-Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses) Guesses Left: (# of guesses left.
-This will update) Your Guesses So Far: (the specific letters that the user typed.
-Display these until the user either wins or loses.)
-When the player wins, increase the Wins counter and start the game over again (without refreshing the page).
-When the player loses, increase the Losses counter and restart the game without a page refresh (just like when the user wins).
+The player will have to guess the answer, just like in Word Guess.
+This time, though, the player will guess with numbers instead of letters.
+Here's how the app works:

+There will be four crystals displayed as buttons on the page.
+The player will be shown a random number at the start of the game.

+When the player clicks on a crystal, it will add a specific amount of points to the player's total score.

+Your game will hide this amount until the player clicks a crystal.
+When they do click one, update the player's score counter.

+The player wins if their total score matches the random number from the beginning of the game.
+The player loses if their score goes above the random number.

+The game restarts whenever the player wins or loses.

+When the game begins again, the player should see a new random number.
+Also, all the crystals will have four new hidden values.
+Of course, the user's score (and score counter) will reset to zero.

+The app should show the number of games the player wins and loses.
+To that end, do not refresh the page as a means to restart the game.

+Option 1 Game design notes

+The random number shown at the start of the game should be between 19 - 120.
+Each crystal should have a random hidden value between 1 - 12.